xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 > **Note:** In order to keep the total expense of artifact evaluation within the budget, we reduce
 > the running time for each experiment.
 For offline experiments, we reduce the running time from
 > 10 minutes to 5 minutes.
 For online experiments, we reduce the running time from 30 minutes to
 > 5 minutes.
-All results are based on the reduced running time.
+All results are based on the reduced running time, which might be slightly different
+> from the results in the paper.

 #### 1. LLaMA 30B + offline + Helix